FOSSEE/st-scripts/saving_plots/script.rst

 ..
 R18

-Now you may try saving the same in pdf, ps, svg formats.
+Pause the video here, try out the following exercise and resume the video.

+Save the sine plot in PDF, PS and SVG formats.

 ..
 L19